natalka1122/Eve-NG-in-Google-Cloud/README.md

 0 upgraded, 0 newly installed, 0 to remove and 12 not upgraded.
 ```
 * Log out and back in as root
-* You will be presented with the Eve-NG Setup utility
+* You will be presented with the Eve-NG Setup utility, click Control-C to break out to bash:

 ```
 +-----------Root Password--------------+